 WeatherSys Admin

 A collaborative project from Arcade Commons and partially funded by the 2024 Brooklyn Arts Council Grant, WeatherSys Admin is an arcade cabinet-style multimedia sculpture that features at least six weather-related game and experience projects that are affected by real-time weather API data.
+In residency at the Museum of the Moving Image in Astoria, NY from July 24, 2025 to January 4, 2026.

 Planning